 Caring for Sheepskin Slippers

 Our impeccably crafted sheepskin rugs and pillows will lend beauty and plush comfort to your home for many years when properly cared for.
-Each type of sheepskin has its own unique attributes, so while the tips below apply to many of our rug styles, our Tibetan and Icelandic sheepskin rugs come packaged with specific care instructions to follow.
 The below instructions are only for Australian sheepskin items.

 To store your sheepskin rug or pillow, place it in a cool, airy place out of direct sunlight.
 We don't recommend storing sheepskin rugs in plastic bags for an extended period of time, as they don't allow the sheepskin fibers to breathe.